Appdynamics/websphere-mq-monitoring-extension/README.md

 ```

-Also this might occour if you have used TABs in config.yaml, In that case yaml parsing will fail and config won't be loaded.
+Also this might occur if you have used TABs in config.yaml, In that case yaml parsing will fail and config won't be loaded.